evolvingweb/chef-deploy-drupal/README.md

   and `r-x rwx ---`, respectively.
 The only exception is the `files` directories (attribute `node['deploy_drupal']['files_path']`) and all its contents, which has its permissions set to `rwx rwx ---`.
+1. A bash utility `drupal-perm.sh` is installed at `/usr/local/bin` that when invoked from the Drupal root directory, ensures that the ownership and permission settings described above are in place.